rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ## Configure WIFI on the RasPi
 To get access to the RasPi, it must have the WIFI credentials of your WIFI network.
-This could be pre-configured yet.
+This could already be pre-configured yet.
 If not they must be entered first.
 - Connect a HDMI Monitor and a USB-keyboard (or IR keyboard with USB Dongle) to the RasPi
 - Power up the RasPi (it takes few minutes to boot up).
 Log in with `username: pi | password: raspberry`
 - Open Raspi-Config `sudo raspi-config`